Motivated Seller Script — The 5-Phase Framework With Real Dialogue

 Clients closing with warm conversations

-Real video reviews and screenshots from investors running this playbook on verified leads.
+Real video reviews and screenshots from investors running this exact script on verified leads.

 Talking to motivated sellers, answered